microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ### Scenario 11: CNANO board is not recognised in MPLAB X IDE

 <br> After plugging and unplugging the CNANO board from PC multiple times, there is a small chance that the CNANO board is not seen anymore by the MPLAB X IDE.
-If that happens, try unplugging and plugging again the board.
-If the issue is not fixed, close and restart the MPLAB X IDE.</br>
+If that happens, try unplugging and plugging the board again.
+If the issue is not fixed, close and restart MPLAB X IDE.</br>

 ## Summary